-One of the greatest strengths of this residency program is the variety of clinical settings in which the residents train.
-Affiliations with three major medical centers in the Bay Area provide the chance to practice in diverse academic, community, and county environments, preparing residents for emergency medicine careers in any setting.
+One of the greatest strengths of our residency program is our variety of training settings, which provide residents the chance to practice in academic, community, and county environments.

-In addition to providing outstanding emergency medicine experience, Stanford offers world-class tertiary care exposure, while Kaiser offers award-winning community-based care, and Santa Clara Valley provides an exceptional county experience serving one of the most populous cities in the country.
+- Santa Clara Valley Medical Center provides an exceptional county experience serving one of the most populous cities in the country.

 Stanford Medical Center

 - Stanford Hospital and Clinics

 The Emergency Department, a Level I Trauma Center, serves Stanford Hospital and the Lucile Packard Children's Hospital, and treats more than 50,000 patients annually, including 2,400 traumas.
 The patient population is of exceptionally high acuity.
 Approximately 21% of patients are admitted to the hospital.
 The 57 patient beds in the emergency department include:

 Stanford Hospital, a stroke receiving center, is recognized by U.S. News and World Report as one of America’s Best Hospitals.
 Patients come from all over the world for specialized care in cardiology, neurology, oncology, transplant medicine, and a host of surgical subspecialtie.
 Most of these patients pass through the emergency department resulting in a patient population with very complex pathology.

 The emergency department serves the communities of the Peninsula, Santa Clara Valley, and Santa Cruz mountains and is a safety net for underserved cities of East Palo Alto, East Menlo Park, and Redwood City.